-On this site you get an overview abou tour published press releases of current research results.
-If you have any question, please do not hesitate to contact our Service Center Marketing & PR.
+On this site you get an overview about our published press releases of current research results.
+If you have any question, please do not hesitate to contact our Service Center Public Relations.

 As a showcase for the international market, EMO 2017 presented interesting discussions and promising talks.
 After six exciting days of the fair, more than 2,200 international manufacturers bid farewell to Hanover.